degreepath/auditor/tests/snapshots/2015-16/degree/bachelor-of-arts.md

 - Abstract and Quantitative Reasoning
 - Studies in Physical Movement

+### First-Year Writing
+For this requirement, you must take at least one course with the “FYW” general education attribute.

+### Writing in Context
+For this requirement, you must take at least four courses with the “WRI” general education attribute.

+### Foreign Language
+For this requirement, you must do one of the following:

+- take at least one course with the “FOL-C” general education attribute
+- take at least one course with the “FOL-F” general education attribute
+- take at least one course with the “FOL-G” general education attribute
+- take at least one course with the “FOL-K” general education attribute
+- take at least one course with the “FOL-J” general education attribute
+- take at least one course with the “FOL-L” general education attribute
+- take at least one course with the “FOL-N” general education attribute
+- take at least one course with the “FOL-R” general education attribute
+- take at least one course with the “FOL-S” general education attribute

+### Oral Communication
+For this requirement, you must take at least one course with the “ORC” general education attribute.

+### Abstract and Quantitative Reasoning
+For this requirement, you must take at least one course with the “AQR” general education attribute.

+### Studies in Physical Movement
+For this requirement, you must take at least two distinct courses with the “SPM” general education attribute.

 ## Core
 For this section, you must complete all of the following requirements: